 Also, the importance of the strategy’s purpose becomes more evident when we shed light on the failure of companies and organizations.

 The main reasons for the companies’ failure

 The overall corporate failure rate is 90% in most statistics.
 Imagine with me how many companies fail.
 This number made me stop and think first before starting a new business or advising any business.

-Also, this high rate of failure motivating research centers specializes in studying the causes of a company’s failures and presenting their results through various publications, books, and magazines.
+Also, this high rate of failure motivates research centers to specialize in studying the causes of a company’s failures and presenting their results through various publications, books, and magazines.

 Unfortunately, I did not know the value of these essential tips unless I went through the experience and learned the hard way.
 Then, I went back to study these researches and linked them to the practical side and knew their importance.
 So I hope you learn by the easy way, which this article does.

 One of the most important reasons for the failure of companies is the lack of sufficient knowledge of the market so that the organization or company can set clear and specific goals for it.

 In addition, if companies can set clear goals for themselves, they often fail to develop plans that will enable them to achieve their goals.
 Some companies lose both clear goals and guarantee plans to reach them.